Get engagement insights delivered to your inbox

 While mindfulness is a highly personal state of being, to me, it is the feeling of being more aware of myself and what’s happening around me.
 This takes dedication and a willingness to be fully aware of even the most-minute aspects of my daily life, both at home and at work.
 Mindfulness can give you the tools to handle the ups and downs of office culture.
 No matter how you achieve it, once you experience the effects of having a mindfulness practice, it can help you to successfully navigate all areas of your life.

-To get started, here are four areas of focus that will help cultivate a mindfulness practice within the office:
+To get started, here are four mindfulness at work tips that will help you cultivate a mindful culture across your workplace:

 Despite the ubiquity of health and wellness programs in contemporary office culture, it feels as though our society is more stressed than ever.
 Most of us work at least 40 to 50 hours a week, and then juggle personal tasks like looking after kids/pets, rushing to the gym, staying in touch with friends, a monthly book (read: wine) club, etc.